310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Shinobu nod %}
             Ah, everyone responded.
-I’m so happy to see so many positive reactions~♪
+I’m delighted to see so many positive reactions~♪
             {% endbubble %}
             {% bubble Shinobu norsmile2 %}
             Shinkai-dono in particular enjoyed it quite a lot, it seems.
 “The fish on the right edge is lovely”…
             {% endbubble %}
             {% bubble Shinobu northinking %}
-            This was supposed to be a shuriken, but… Now that he mentions it, it does sort of look like a fish too, huh?
+            This was supposed to be a shuriken, but… Now that he mentions it, it does sort of look like a fish too, doesn’t it?
 			{% endbubble %}
         </div>
     </div>